An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for National Instruments Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how NATI stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Packaged Software industry.
+We show how NATI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Electromedical and Electrotherapeutic Apparatus Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.